swma/swma-wall/README.md

 * Add style
 * Config or env var Twitter username/password and #hashtags
-* JS for displaying tweet
+* JS for displaying tweet / Task with style !
-* Synchronization with Google Calendar for events